 International organisations typically require a relevant postgraduate degree and professional work experience, as well as fluency in English and at least one other language.
+It is to your advantage if you have some work experience or internships carried out abroad, in particular in what are described as 'hardship' locations.
+You need to demonstrate your interest, passion and motivation to work in this sector.
 Some of the larger organisations also set an upper age limit for entry-level posts.
 Certain international organisations operate fixed contract ‘Young Professional’ type schemes, or ‘Junior Professional Officer’ programmes, below are a few examples of such schemes.

 United Nations (UN)

 The UN recruits into a number of occupational groups/divisions, as and when required and core staff from eligible countries (based on the requirements of the UN quota system of representation) are usually initially recruited for advertised junior posts or can begin their career via the Young Professionals Programme (YPP) .

 Most graduates enter the UN via an internship in their chosen field.
 These are highly competitive and many require you to have a Masters degree.
 It is important to research applications with the UN agencies in addition to the Secretariat.
 You need to apply to these separately.
 Your cover letter and CV are key to getting you shortlisted.
 Even if you do not speak a second language fluently its is important to show that you are taking classes outside your studies to gain a second language.

 More senior ‘entry’ level positions with the UN usually require an advanced university degree and five years or more professional experience relevant to the job for which you are applying.
 For mid-career and senior level positions, progressively responsible work experience is required.
 Individual bodies within the UN system each have their own recruitment notices that can be accessed via their specific websites.